zaiisao/Documentation/en/Interactive Broadcast/inject_stream_android.md

 Injecting an online media stream can be applied to the following scenarios:

-- During game events, by injecting the video stream of an ongoing game.
+- During sporting events, by injecting the video stream of an ongoing game.
 The hosts and audience can watch the game while commenting on it.
 - During music shows, movies, and entertainment shows.
 The hosts and audience can have real-time discussions and exchange ideas while watching the show.
 - Video streams captured by drones or network cameras can be injected into a live broadcast and broadcasted to the audience in the channel.